benassila-ai/Trainingroom/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Type of project

+This project is React-based web application using Create React App as the base, with internationalization support, authentication/authorization.
+The project uses JSON Server as a mock backend, which is configured to serve data from `db.json`.

 ## Available Scripts